Ruhallah93/superior-scoring-rules/README.md

 | **`B`**  | `[0, 1, 0]`    | `[0.51, 0.49, 0.00]`        | 0.5202      | 0.3098   | ❌ Incorrect |

 As shown in the table, while `A` is the correct prediction, its Brier Score (0.6534) is not better than `B`’s (0.5202).
 In addition, the Logarithmic Loss favors `B` (0.3098) over `A` (0.4685).
 Such outcomes contradict the principle that correct classifications should consistently be favored over incorrect ones.

+## 🎯 Our Solution: PBS & PLL
+- ✅ Fixes inconsistency by adding a penalty term.

 To address this gap, this research introduces the **Penalized Brier Score (PBS)** and **Penalized Logarithmic Loss (PLL)**.
 These metrics integrate a penalty term for misclassifications, ensuring that:
 - Correct predictions consistently receive better scores.